-Students teach classmates how to use webtools at the virtual meetings.
+Students teach classmates how to use between one-four webtools (depends upon enrollment) at the weekend Google Hangout.
 Each takes about ten minutes and includes a screencast (or annotated screenshots) showing how to use the webtool.
-Student also posts an example of the webtool project and the screencast/ screenshots to a community board.
+Student also posts an example of the webtool project and the screencast/ screenshots to a community board (on the wiki) as a resource for classmates.

 When students are not preparing a presentation, they comment on the posted ones of classmates and create their own projects using them.